-As I’ve already pointed out, a technology stack is only one part of a Web application.
+As I’ve already pointed out, choosing a technology stack is only one aspect of building a Web application.
 The other part is a team of experienced Web developers who will know how to squeeze out the best of each component within the tech stack and use the combination of those components to build a highly performant and available Web app with impeccable UX and usability that complements the setup.
 Even with a great toolset, inexperienced developers won’t utilize the full potential hidden within each tool.
 However, in the hands of skilled devs with a flair for building inspiring Web apps, a tested and proven technology stack is key to the successful development of Web applications.

 Work with a team you can trust

 Working with us guarantees shared knowledge of 90+ experts and starting your software development in weeks—not months.
 That means doing more business and less low-level work on your side.